-Inspired by the theme “Our Children, Their Future,” 2012–13 Kiwanis International President Tom DeJulio established international committees that will focus on expanding service impact that produces measurable results.
+Inspired by the theme “Our Children, Their Future,” 2012–13 Kiwanis International President Tom DeJulio established international committees to focus on expanding service impact that produces measurable results.
+2013-2014 President Gunter Gasser is continuing the efforts to re-educate members about our Objects.

 Of course, Kiwanians' service helps fulfill the Objects of Kiwanis.
 Click on each Object below to reveal ways to honor and illustrate that Object in your club and community.
 You will also see which Distinguished Club criteria directly relates to each Object.